 PC² provides a portfolio of preinstalled applications and offers support for software installation/configuration of project-specific applications.
-We advise our users on using the resources in an efficient way.
-In particular, we provide consulting services for users from computational chemistry and solid-state physics.
+We provide consulting services for all users and we advise them on using the resources in an efficient way.
+In particular, we provide consulting services in the field of computational chemistry and solid-state physics.
 Furthermore, PC² encourages approximate computing and the acceleration of applications with Field-Programmable Gate Arrays (FPGA).
 Proposals from young scientists and in situations where equal opportunities are concerned are particularly encouraged.

 Proposals can be submitted for